 - Prepare your company to continue business operations despite an unexpected incident?

-- Work with you to create well-developed policies and plans that guide and protect your business?
+- Work with you to create policies and plans that guide and protect your business?

-When your business' reputation is at stake, and your own customers are affected, you must trust your MSP partner will engage immediately and that they will handle any critical cyber situation should it arise.
+It’s common for criminals to launch attacks on weekends and holidays when it’s more likely that IT staff is limited or unavailable.
+When your business' reputation is at stake, and your clients are affected, you must trust that your MSP partner will engage immediately and handle any critical cyber situations that arise.

 5. DOES THE MSP CONDUCT REGULAR EXECUTIVE BUSINESS REVIEWS?